Ledzy/BAdam/readme.md

 One can also apply **BAdam** for larger models with size such as 13B, 22B, 30B, and 70B.
 The memory consumption can be estimated to be $2M + \frac{16M}{D}$ (GB), plus some additional memory consumption for gradient checkpointed activations and system use like PyTorch's pre-allocation, etc (minor part).

 ## Change log
+[24/06/16] We support model parallel using Deepspeed ZeRO-3 now!

 [24/04/16] Our algorithm has been added to [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
 We would like to express our gratitude to their efforts on integrating **BAdam**!

 [24/04/12] Add LoRA module detection.
 Make BlockOptimizer compatible with lr scheduler.